 To create an empty resource group, select Add.

 Provide a name and location for the new resource group.
 Select Create.

 You may need to select Refresh to see the recently created resource group.

 To customize the information displayed for your resource groups, select Columns.

 Select the columns to add, and then select Update.

 - To learn about deploying resources to your new resource group, see Deploy resources with Resource Manager templates and Azure portal.

-For quick access to a resource group, you can pin the blade to your dashboard.
+For quick access to a resource group, you can pin the resource group to your dashboard.